microsoft/ML-For-Beginners/4-Classification/README.md

 # Getting Started with Classification
-## Regional topic: Delicious Asian Recipes 🍜
+## Regional topic: Delicious Asian and Indian Recipes 🍜

 In Asia and India, food traditions are extremely diverse, and very delicious!
 Let's look at data about regional recipes to try to guess where they originated.